 An example of this might be:

-Given I sign up as Matt, And my password is password,
+Given I sign up as "Matt"

-And my password confirmation is password.
+And my password confirmation is "password"

-When I check my bank balance then my bank balance is $100
+When I check my bank balance

 The purpose of the scenario is to check the bank balance, and it isn't really relevant what the password is.
 But people fall into the trap of thinking they need to fill something in on the password form, and the way they wrote the scenario was thinking about it like, "I'm scripting a test.
 This is what I would type in if I was doing a manual test, so I've got to put that in my Cucumber scenario”.